 - 3.3.
 Native vegetation is to be allowed to regenerate in the Remediation Areas as the priority method of remediation.
-To protect regenerating vegetation and fauna habitat; the following activities are prohibited within the Remediation Areas: - Clearing of native vegetation except with written approval from the Department - Removal of fallen timber - Cultivation - Construction of infrastructure - Aerial spraying. - 3.4.
-The Remediator may clear regrowth of the following invasive native species: - a.
-White Cypress Pine (Callitris glaucophylla) - b.
-Belah (Casuarina cristata) - c.
-Wilga (Geijira parviflora) - 3.5.
-The remediator must retain all trees and shrubs that are not invasive native species as listed in 3.4 with a diameter at breast height over bark greater than 20cm. - 3.6.
-The remediator is to ensure the restoration of native woody vegetation species at the following rates of stems per hectare, where required.
-These stem retention rates are in line with those required in a moderate impact invasive native species Certificate: - a.
-Coolabah (Eucalyptus coolabah) 10 stems per hectare - b.
-Poplar Box (Eucalyptus populnea) 10 stems per hectare c.
-Kurrajong (Brachychiton populneus) - 5 stems per hectare
+To protect regenerating vegetation and fauna habitat, the following activities are prohibited within the Remediation Areas - Clearing of native vegetation except for regrowth species listed in section 2.4 of this order and with written approval from the Department - Removal of fallen timber - Cultivation except for the sowing of perennial species listed in section 3.1 of this order. - Construction of infrastructure Aerial Spraying - 3.4.
+The Remediator may clear regrowth of the following invasive native species: - Black Cypress Pine (Callitris endlicheri) - White Cypress Pine (Callitris glaucophylla) - Hop Bush (Dodonaea viscosa) - Belah (Casuarina cristata) - 3.5.
+The Remediator must retain all trees and shrubs that are not invasive native species as listed in 3.4 with a diameter at breast height over bark greater than 20cm. - 3.6.
+The Remediator is to maintain existing remnant native woody vegetation of the following species: - White Box (Eucalyptus albens) - Silver Leaved Ironbark (Eucalyptus melanphloia) - Narrow-leaved Ironbark (Eucalyptus crebra) - Smooth-barked Apple Gum (Angophora costata) - Green Mallee (Eucalyptus viridis)